Quantum control of continuous systems via nonharmonic potential modulation: Feasibility

-Let us now address the noise robustness of the state preparation protocols.
-In general, for different experimental realizations, typical sources of error include stochastic vibrations of the potential, low-frequency drifts between experimental runs, imperfections of the control, etc. To model potential vibrations and control imperfections in a single potential well, we employ stochastic fluctuations of the depth and position of the potential, $\InControl(\Time) \rightarrow \InControl(\Time) + \Fluct_2(\Time)$ and $\PosControl(\Time) \rightarrow \PosControl(\Time) + \Fluct_1(\Time)$, where $\Fluct_j(\Time)$ for $j=1,2$ are dimensionless stochastic Gaussian variables of zero mean and assumed delta-correlated in the relevant time scales, namely $\left\langle \Fluct_j(\Time) \Fluct_j(\Time') \right\rangle = \Noise_j \delta(\Time-\Time')$.
 We solve noisy dynamics by averaging over different noise realizations and constructing a Monte Carlo density matrix~\cite{Molmer1993}.
-In Figs.~\ref{fig4}(c,d) we plot the minimal achievable infidelity at a given level of noise for the ground to the first excited state excitation protocol for a single Gaussian potential.
+In Figs.~\ref{fig10}(c,d), we plot the minimal achievable infidelity at a given level of noise for the ground to the first excited state excitation protocol for a single Gaussian potential.
 While the positional noise affects the protocol comparably for each $\NonLin$, the depth noise influences the strongest the least nonharmonic case.
-By mapping $\Noise_j$ onto pointing and intensity noise in an optical tweezer setup, we find that shallower (more nonharmonic) tweezers outperform the deeper ones---in the presence of a finite amount of noise, to achieve a given infidelity goal, sufficient nonharmonicity is needed, implying also a minimal protocol time (see SM~\cite{SuppMat}).
-Presented results can also be applied to the flux-tunable transmon (cosine) case as $\Noise_j$ map onto flux intensity noise to provide necessary noise levels for the experimental realization (cf. SM~\cite{SuppMat}).
-As for the low-frequency drifts, one can further optimize the control functions in the presence of varying experimental parameters, a commonly utilized technique~\cite{Rossignolo2023}.
+For the specific mapping onto pointing and intensity noise in an optical tweezer setup, we have

+where $\RMSPointing$ is a pointing root mean square (RMS) noise, and $\RMSIntensity$ is an intensity RMS noise.
+In Figs.~\ref{fig10}(e,f), we plot the fidelity loss as a function of $\RMSPointing$ and $\RMSIntensity$, and we find that shallower (more nonharmonic) tweezers outperform the deeper ones.

+Let us compare this observation with the charge noise in superconducting transmon qubits.
+In the transmon regime, the dephasing rate due to charge noise is exponentially suppressed with decreasing nonharmonicity, following $\Noise \propto \exp (-\sqrt{8 \JosEnergyTot / \ChargeEnergy} ) = \exp (-2 / \NonLin^2 )$~\cite{Koch2007}.
+This trend is opposite to what we observe in Figs.~\ref{fig10}(c,d).
+There, the fidelity increases with increasing $\NonLin$, but the dependence is at most polynomial.
+This suggests that, unlike optically trapped atoms, transmons benefit from less nonharmonic potentials.